pranav-sirnapalli/assignment4/USEME.md

-## How to run script file:
+## How to run script from JAR file:
+- Move terminal into src/res
+- Type the code java -jar assignmet5.jar
-- Go to the Main.java and click the run button.
+- In the enter command, type the command: run script.txt

-- Go to the command line.
-- A text file called `script.txt` has been pre-written under the src.
-- And type this `run src/script.txt` in command line to run the script.
+## How to run script from main:
+- Click on main file, followed by run option on top
+- run src/script.txt in terminal
+- type exit